rehierl/abstract-properties/05-0-graph-theory/0-2-paths-of-vertices.md

 # paths of vertices

-Note that, in the context of this discussion, and unless specified otherwise, all paths are assumed/expected to be uni-directional and oriented according to the edges of a graph.
+Note that, in the context of this discussion, and unless specified otherwise, all paths are required to be uni-directional and oriented according to the edges of a graph.

 <!-- ======================================================================= -->
 ## paths over a graph